davidjsmith44/NLP-Fed-Speeches/README.md

 •	Include metrics for interest rate expectations that can be observed daily
 •	Do differences in Fed speeches impact the volatility of interest rates

-May be a class imbalance issue.
-There are few FOMC press releases (43 used here) and not every FOMC meeting results in minutes that change expectations.
-During the time period studied for FOMC press releases, the Federal Reserve maintained a consistent policy of reducing bond prices and
-We may not have captured a time period when the actions of the Fed had a meaningful impact on expectations.